contiki-os/contiki/cpu/mc1322x/doc/rpl-tutorial.md

 main Contiki CVS repository.
 The most current mc1322x contiki port can be found here:
 [contik-mc1322x.git](http://git.devl.org/?p=malvira/contiki-mc1322x.git)

-3).
-Build the border-router and rpl-udp
+3) Build the border-router and rpl-udp
 ---------------------------------------

-The RPL demo consists of a "Border router" and at least on other RPL enabled node.
+The RPL demo consists of a "Border router" and at least one other RPL enabled node.
 For this tutorial, the border router creates a RPL DAG and is the ROOT.
 The other node will be a RPL udp-client.
 It joins the RPL network, acts as an RPL router, and sends a UDP datagram to a